TeamLumi/luminescent-team/docs2/faq.md

 ### What's so special about it?

-Check out the [features] (./features) page for details of all our features and adjustments!
+Check out the [features](./features) page for details of all our features and adjustments!

 ### Where do I download the mod?